 As with other textiles, the texture of linen depends on the quality of the yarns and the thread count of the weave.
 Like cotton, linen's softness is dependent on the yarn and manufacturing as to how soft and comfortable it will be.
 Unlike cotton, linen is softer with a lower thread count.

 Blends also affect the roughness of linen.
 One would think blending linen with a softer textile like cotton or silk would make it more comfortable, but it still depends on the methods of creating the yarn and fabric.

-Linen is often created and treated with additives which can make the fabric feel more rough.
+Linen is often created and treated with additives which can make the fabric feel rougher.
 This is true with many textiles, but the flax can be more… sensitive to these additives and can create and even rougher finish to the fabric.

-That being said, because linen is so durable, it can be washed and worn and ironed and washed again and not get threadbare.
-Each wear, each washing, each time you handle the linen it will just get softer and more comfortable.
+That said, because linen is so durable, it can be washed and worn, ironed, and washed again and not get threadbare.
+Each wear, each washing, and each time you handle the linen it will just get softer and more comfortable.